As a small business owner, managing sales tax can be a complex and time-consuming task. However, with the updated integration between Xero and...

-Mississippi Sales Tax Guide
+Mississippi Sales Tax in a Word

 Mississippi Sales Tax Contacts

 When navigating the world of sales tax in Mississippi, it's essential to know who manages it and how to reach them for support.
 Ready for a smooth sales tax adventure in the Magnolia State?
 Let's dive into the key contacts for Mississippi sales tax.

 The Mississippi Department of Revenue (DOR) is responsible for administering, collecting, and enforcing sales tax in the state.
 The DOR ensures compliance with Mississippi sales tax laws and provides guidance and support to taxpayers.